RyuZhihao123/Modular-Tree-Modeler-25/README.md

 - **You must make sure to sequentially open two exes in this order.** They have dependencies thus cannot be opened in an inverse order.

 (2) Design Graphs.
 Now you can freely use the following operations (hot keys) to gradually customize your own graphs!
-Watch the 5-min instruction video to see how to operate them.
+Watch the 5-min instruction video above to see how to operate them.

 - ``Left MouseButtion``: Select/move an existing node.
 - ``Ctrl`` + ``Left MouseButtion``: Add a new node.